 Many finish-finish relationships with lags were used in the schedule model to represent overlapping activities.

 Uncertainties in activity durations were modelled as three-point estimates, associated with optimistic (P10), most likely and pessimistic (P90) scenarios.
 In most cases the chance of over-runs was larger than under-runs, leading to expected outcomes, mean values, that were higher than the most likely outcomes.

-Triangular distributions were assumed in most cases.
-However, the distributions for shutdown duration were assumed to be strongly peaked:
+The distributions for shutdown duration were strongly peaked:

 - The optimistic and likely outcomes were close together

 - A two-week delay was possible, but unlikely; it was associated with vessel internals not being as expected and hence requiring re-engineering and work-arounds during the shutdown period.